yereverluvinunclebert/GDIP-Image-List/README.md

 To add an image to the image list:

-    gdipImageList.AddImage "about-icon-dark", App.Path & "\Resources\images\about-icon-dark-1010.jpg"
+    thisImageList.AddImage "about-icon-dark", App.Path & "\Resources\images\about-icon-dark-1010.jpg"

 To add an image to a standard VB6 image control

-    Set imgAbout.Picture = gdipImageList.Picture("about-icon-dark")
+    Set imgAbout.Picture = thisImageList.Picture("about-icon-dark")

 To remove an image from the imageList

-    gdipImageList.Remove "about-icon-dark"
+    thisImageList.Remove "about-icon-dark"

 To obtain a count of the images in the imageList

-    dictionaryCount = gdipImageList.count
+    dictionaryCount = thisImageList.count

 To check if an image is already loaded into the imageList

-    If gdipImageList.Exists(thiskey) Then ...
+    If thisImageList.Exists(thiskey) Then ...

-To set the imageWidth
+To set the imageWidth, (currently only functional in the cGdipImageList class)

-    gdipImageList.ImageWidth = 150  ' note: by default a value of 0, the image's real width will be used
+    thisImageList.ImageWidth = 150  ' note: by default a value of 0, the image's real width will be used

-To set the imageHeight
+To set the imageHeight, (currently only functional in the cGdipImageList class)

-    gdipImageList.ImageHeight  ditto
+    thisImageList.ImageHeight   ' note: by default a value of 0, the image's real width will be used

-To set the opacity of the image priror to loading
+To set the opacity of the image priror to loading, (currently only functional in the cGdipImageList class)

-    gdipImageList.ImageOpacity = 100  ' 0-100% - TwinBasic will handle the opacity, VB6 won't.
+    thisImageList.ImageOpacity = 100  ' 0-100% - TwinBasic will handle the opacity, VB6 won't.

 To clear the imageList

-    gdipImageList.Clear
+    thisImageList.Clear

 **Examples of Use:**